Fast Bellman algorithm for real Monge-Ampere equation: Bellman's principle

 Since $B^{1/2}MB^{1/2}$ is symmetric and positive semi-definite, it can be diagonalised by a unitary matrix $Q$ and the eigenvalues of $BM$, $\{\lambda_{k}\}_{1\leq k\leq n}$, are non-negative.
 Moreover, for $B$ Hermitian with $\det(B)=1$ we have

-using the inequality between arithmetic and geometric mean.
-Now, we show that the infimum is attained for positive definite matrices.
+using the inequality between the arithmetic and geometric mean.
+Next, we show that the infimum is attained for positive definite matrices.
 If $M$ is a positive definite matrix then $B\coloneqq (\det M)^{1/n}M^{-1}$ is a well-defined, positive definite matrix with $\det B=\det M \cdot \det M^{-1}=1$ which satisfies the statement.
 Indeed,